Vancity-Computational-Design/resources/readme.md

 # Overview
-The following is a list of useful links for computational design
+The following is a list of useful links for learning computational design!
+This is a living document and content is always being added

-💻 - github repository
+📚 - textbook

 ✏ - courses

 ⚡ - project (generally larger code project contains code + examples)

-🚀
+🚀 - case study

-📚 - textbook
+💻 - github repository

 🎉